-You have a pair of pants that seem too long?
+Do you have a pair of pants that seem too long?
 Why don’t you learn how to shorten pants yourself?
-All you need is a sewing machine, chalk and some pins.
+All you need is a sewing machine, chalk, and some pins.

-Before I discovered water-soluble chalk, I used small slivers of dried soap (the one you use in the bathroom 🙂 )instead of regular chalk.
-The reason for that is because regular chalk often leaves marks that are not easy to clean after you are done, especially on delicate fabrics.
+Before I discovered water-soluble chalk, I used small slivers of dried soap (the one you use in the bathroom 🙂 ) instead of regular chalk.
+The reason for that is that regular chalk often leaves marks that are not easy to clean after you are done, especially on delicate fabrics.
 Soap, on the other hand, would vanish with the steam of the iron.
 I still use it when I run out of supplies of chalk.
 It does a perfect job.

 You will need it to cut out the excess fabric after you leave the allowance for the fold.

 If the pants are just a little bit longer than they should be, the original stitches must be removed so that you can leave enough excess fabric for the double hem.